FranklinB13/Projet-AEF/README.md

-# Projet-AEF
-Introduction
-The purpose of this program is to implement a finite automaton in the C programming language.
-The automaton is defined by its number of states, alphabet, transition function, initial state, and set of final states.
-The program facilitates the creation, filling, display, transition input, word recognition, and memory deallocation for the automaton.
+Automata Program README

+Authors
+Franklin
+Imane
+Ance
+Yasmine

+Overview
+This program, developed by Franklin, Imane, Ance, and Yasmine, is designed to work with automata.
+It allows users to create, import, manipulate, and verify automata.
+The primary functionalities include creating a new automaton, importing an automaton from a file, displaying the automaton, saving the automaton to a file, checking if the automaton is complete, making the automaton complete, checking if the automaton is deterministic, making the automaton deterministic, and verifying a word against the automaton.

-Code Structure
+File Structure
-The file autom.c comprises the implementation of various functionalities.
-A Automaton structure is utilized to store details about the automaton, such as the number of states, symbols, transitions, and a three-dimensional matrix to represent the transition function.

-Implemented Features
-Automaton Creation (creerAutomate): Allows the user to specify the number of states, symbols, and transitions for the automaton.
-Dynamically allocates memory for the transition matrix.

-Transition Input (saisirtransition): Prompts the user to input transitions by specifying the starting state, symbol, and ending state.
-Includes checks to ensure the indices are valid.

-Filling the Automaton (remplirAutomate): Prompts the user to specify the values of the transition matrix for each possible transition.

-Displaying the Automaton (afficherAutomate): Displays the transition matrix in the form of triples (starting state, symbol, ending state) if the transition exists.
+main.c: Contains the main program logic. autom.c and autom.h: Implement functions related to automata. liste.c: Implements functions related to the word list.

+Getting Started
+Compile the program using a C compiler.
+Run the executable.

+Follow the on-screen menu to perform various actions.

+Menu Options

+Create a New Automaton: Allows the user to create a new automaton.

+Import Automaton from File: Enables the user to import an automaton from a file.

+Display Automaton: Shows the details of the currently loaded automaton.

+Save Automaton to File: Saves the current automaton to a user-specified file.

+Check Completeness of Automaton: Verifies if the automaton is complete.

+Make Automaton Complete: Modifies the automaton to make it complete.

+Check Determinism of Automaton: Checks if the automaton is deterministic.

+Make Automaton Deterministic: Converts the automaton into a deterministic one.

-Checking a Word (verifierMot): Takes a word represented as a linked list of symbols and checks if the automaton recognizes it.
-Displays the result.
+Verify a Word: Allows the user to enter a word and checks if it is recognized by the automaton.

-Memory Management (libererListe, supprimerAutomate): The libererListe and supprimerAutomate functions are used to free dynamically allocated memory.

-Program Usage
-The program employs a straightforward user interface, allowing users to specify the automaton's characteristics, input transitions, fill the matrix, and check if a word is recognized.
-Checks are implemented to prevent index overflow.

-Conclusion
-This program provides a basic implementation of a finite automaton in C, enabling users to define an automaton, input transitions, fill the matrix, and check if a word is recognized.
-Additionally, it incorporates memory cleanup mechanisms to prevent memory leaks.
+Quit: Exits the program after deleting the automaton.

+Notes
+Make sure to follow the on-screen instructions for each option.
+The program may request user inputs for filenames or words during execution.
+Feel free to explore the various functionalities and enjoy working with automata!